How To Improve Your Golf Game With Nutrition

 It's not hard to see how important the health of your fascia is for your swing.
 But the physical side of things is only half of it.
 Fascia is the number one connective tissue that is emotionally charged.
 Meaning all your emotions are stored in it.
 And what happens when we are stressed or anxious?
 We get tighter, tighter, and tighter, and compensations start to take place.

-With back pain, tendinitis, rotator cuff, shoulder pain, knee pain, and wrist injuries being so common in golf, you must consider what you should eat to support fascia health and prevent injury.
-These injuries are caused by poor physical and emotional form and also improper nutrition.
+With back pain, tendinitis, rotator cuff, shoulder pain, knee pain, and wrist injuries being so common in golf, you must consider what to eat to support fascia health and prevent an injury.
+These injuries are caused by the damage to fascia that poor physical and emotional form and improper nutrition cause.

-Take, for example, many golfers fight the inflammation that crushes their knees with soreness after a weekend of walking.
+You might be a golfer who fights the knee-crushing pain a weekend of walking with a pain killer.
 Unfortunately, NSAIDs are the go-to, but these over-the-counters delay the healing time and hurt your connective tissue strength long-term.

 Painkillers treat the symptoms, not the problem, and then set you up to need them repeatedly without addressing the underlying issue.
-The worst part is they cause more inflammation in your musculoskeletal system.
+The worst part is they prolong the inflammation in your musculoskeletal system.

-Instead, focus on that pain starting at the root - add proper nutritional connective tissue support.
+Instead, focus on that pain starting at the root.
 Natural plant-based ingredients and a supplemental source of collagen can do wonders for the joint and every layer of your connective tissue.
 Not only are these strategies informed by thousands of years of use — there is a reason the "food is medicine" scene has been thriving since antiquity — but they are confirmed by the best of recent research.

 Nutrition, Diet, and Clinically Tested Supplements For Golf

 With a focus on fundamentals, let's dive into what it takes to gain a golfer's healthy body.